-- > The ALS6A-E board is exceeding the critical limits of overtemperature or undertemperature - Undervoltage or overvoltage is detected
+- > The ALS6A-US board exceeds the critical limits of overtemperature or undertemperature - > Undervoltage or overvoltage is detected

-The automatic shutdown procedure is equivalent to the power down initiated with the AT^SMSO command, i.e. ALS6A-E logs off from the network and the software enters a secure state avoiding loss of data.
+The automatic shutdown procedure is equivalent to the power down initiated with the AT^SMSO command, i.e. ALS6A-US logs off from the network and the software enters a secure state avoiding loss of data.